tanyaweaver/python-dev-accelerator/source/lectures/intro_to_python_2.rst

        ....:
     * * * * * *

-.. nextslide:: Intricacies

-This is enough to get you started.
+That will be enough to work with for the time being.

-Each of these have intricacies special to python
+Each of these has intricacies we will explore further in later lessons.

-We'll get to those over the next couple of classes
+For now, let's turn to the issue of the larger organization of our code, and ``Modules`` and ``Packages``.